- funded by IMI-JU

 The Drug Disease Model Resources (DDMoRe) consortium builds and maintains a universally applicable, open source, model based framework, intended as the gold standard for future collaborative drug and disease Modelling & Simulation.

-Before the DDMoRe consortium, a lack of common tools, languages and ontologies for M&S limited the access to stored information which created significant gaps in the way knowledge could be exploited within drug development.
-The DDMoRe consortium is generating a public drug and disease model repository as well as an open source interoperability framework containing standards and tools to cover the identified gaps in the M&S software ecosystem.
-The DDMoRe project’s standards and tools – intended as the gold standard for future collaborative drug and disease M&S - will be supported by comprehensive training and will be made publicly accessible.
+Before the DDMoRe consortium, a lack of common tools, languages and ontologies for Modelling and Simulation limited the access to stored information which created significant gaps in the way knowledge could be exploited within drug development.
+The DDMoRe consortium is generating a public drug and disease model repository as well as an open source interoperability framework containing standards and tools to cover the identified gaps in the Modelling and Simulation software ecosystem.
+The DDMoRe project’s standards and tools – intended as the gold standard for future collaborative drug and disease Modelling and Simulation - will be supported by comprehensive training and will be made publicly accessible.

 - Enable efficient exchange and integration of modelling activities.